cstenkamp/MastersThesisText/pandoc_markdown_base/4_0_results.md

     	* How does a machine classification look
 		  -> \ref{fig:boxes_rechtswis}
 * Is the produced embedding (which is necessarily a loss of information) still adequate?
+	* Can we recover courses from the detected direcitons?
+		* for that, we train unbounded decision trees without a train/test-split and check if the prediction can recover
+		* "Ein anderer Weg zum testen wäre auch ein classifier der nur anhand der most salient generated features versucht den kurs wiederherzustellen (das zeigt natürlich nicht ob es similar to how humans do it but part of it) -> recover_course_from_embeds.ipynb"
 	* compare accuracies: 3D-embedding of us with standard 3D-embedding
 		( \ref{fig:boxes_rechtswis} vs \ref{fig:mds_3d_hyperplane} )
 	* check if courses can be recovered